-All required dilapidation reports must be completed and submitted to the Certifying Authority with a copy submitted to Council with the Notice of Commencement prior to the commencement of any development work.
+The dilapidation reports must be completed and submitted to the Certifying Authority for approval.
+A copy of the approved reports shall be submitted to Council with the Notice of Commencement prior to the commencement of any development work.

 Where excavation of the site will extend below the level of any immediately adjoining building the principal contractor or owner builder must give the adjoining building owner(s) a copy of the dilapidation report for their building(s) and a copy of the notice of commencement required by S81A(2) of the Act not less than two (2) days prior to the commencement of any work.